 Less well known Capabilities: Fibre’s capability does not stop with mere simple high speed point to point connections because it can also provide branches and complex networks in rings and chains in order to connect many locations to the same network.
 Did you know that a single fibre can pass data in both directions at the same time?

-as do the terms we use describe them.
+as do the terms we use describe them

-- Voice networks are often associated with the traditional Copper based fixed telephone network.
-These are increasingly being replaced by Voice on IP VoIP solutions and Mobile networks but even those legacy systems use fibre in the 2Mb to 155Mb range because they were used to connect many 100s or 100s of voice calls at the same time.
+Often associated with the traditional Copper based fixed telephone network.
+These are increasingly being replaced by Voice on IP VoIP solutions and Mobile networks but even those legacy systems use fibre in the 2Mb to 155Mb range because they were used to connect many 100s or 100s of voice calls at the same tim

-- Metro Networks.
-The applications above are all focussed on the service that is physically connected to customers.
+The applications above are all focused on the service that is physically connected to customers.
 This is known as the ‘Edge’ or ‘Last Mile’.
 Metro Networks are the medium haul connections, particularly around cities, but also regions, to connect many many users back to the main offices of the service providers.
 All of these connections use fibre these days and they typically run at rates of 1Gb/s 10Gb/s and multiples of 10Gb/s

-- Other Networks.
-Specialist customers and applications can use fibre at almost any speed, whether it’s a trans-Atlantic connection at Terabytes per second or specialist rates for Datacentre connections at 4, 8 or 16Gb/s or even connections for the specialised connections used by Ultra High Definition cameras.
+Specialist customers and applications can use fibre at almost any speed, whether it’s a trans-Atlantic connection at Terabytes per second or specialist rates for Data centre connections at 4, 8 or 16Gb/s or even connections for the specialised connections used by Ultra High Definition cameras.
 270Mb/s to 3Gb/s, of course they all use fibre!